cloudbank/issue105/README.md

 - Follow same procudure to add swap space in another server as well

 - Once you login, execute the script file script/install_sec.sh , this will install apache , tomcat , java , maven and node.
-- This script contains different sections for installing different  modules and updating user permissions, you can better run commands from this script manually to install each module to avoid any memeory issues in EC2 servers. you can edit urls and names in script to install different version if needed. you can copy the file using winscp or create new file using  ```vi install_sec.sh``` and copy paste the content of the file
+- This script contains different sections for installing different  modules and updating user permissions. you can edit urls and names in script to install different version if needed. you can copy the file using winscp or create new file using  ```vi install_sec.sh``` and copy paste the content of the file
         ```sudo sh install_sec.sh```